Jamie Mulgrew

-Jamie Mulgrew (born 5 June 1986) is a professional footballer from Northern Ireland who plays for Linfield of the NIFL Premiership and who has been capped by the Northern Ireland national team.
+Jamie Mulgrew (born 5 June 1986) is a Northern Irish professional footballer who plays for Linfield of the NIFL Premiership and who has been capped by the Northern Ireland national team.

 Club career

 Mulgrew began his career with Glentoran, making two senior appearances during the 2004–05 season.
 In 2005, he moved to Glentoran's rivals Linfield and quickly became a fixture with the first team squad.
 He was named as Linfield's Player of the Season for 2010 and as of the end of the 2019–20 season had appeared 589 times for the club in all competitions, having scored 45 goals.

 It was reported by the Belfast Telegraph on 8 February 2011 that Scottish Premier League clubs Kilmarnock and Hibernian, along with Major League Soccer club Portland Timbers, were interested in signing Mulgrew on a Bosman free transfer when his contract expires in the summer.

 In 2011, Mulgrew had trials with Major League Soccer sides Columbus Crew and Portland Timbers.

 He was named Ulster Footballer of the Year and Northern Ireland Football Writers' Association Player of the Year for the 2016–17 season.